Universiteit Leiden

 What is your choice of electives?

 Leiden University’s Bachelor’s in Linguistics programme offers you the freedom to tailor the programme to match your interests.
 From your second semester on, you can select electives that fit one of the four specialisations.
-During your second year, you will choose a specialisation, while you also can follow electives from within another discipline or specialisation.
+During your second year, you will choose a specialisation, while you also can follow electives from another discipline or specialisation.
 During your third year your choices expand even further: you can choose between studying a minor, doing an internship, studying abroad, or creating a package of electives from other programmes or specialisations.
 The choice is yours!

 Detailed programme